-Mrs. Merlene Martinez was appointed as the Ports Commissioner of the Belize Port Authority on 01st June, 2013.
-She comes to the Authority with many years of service in various management positions in administrative and enforcement agencies throughout her Public Service career.
+ajor H Gilbert Swaso (Ret’d) was appointed as the Ports Commissioner of the Belize Port Authority on 7 December 2020.
+He comes to the Authority with many years of service in various management positions in administrative and enforcement agencies throughout his career.

-Under Mrs. Merlene Martinez’s leadership, the port State control operations and safety and security of the maritime community in Belize continue to be a main focus of the Authority, particularly in fulfilling Belize’s obligations under the various international conventions and ensuring that the training opportunities continue to be utilized.
+Under Major H Gilbert Swaso’s leadership, the port state control operations and safety and security of the maritime community in Belize continue to be a main focus of the Authority, particularly in fulfilling Belize’s obligations under the various international conventions and ensuring that the training opportunities continue to be utilized.

-With a committed and competent workforce of seventy-eight (78) at the end of fiscal year 2017/2018, the Authority continues to rise to the challenge to meet the demand of the public by offering efficient and flexible services.
+With a committed and competent workforce of eighty (80) at the end of fiscal year 2019/2020, the Authority continues to rise to the challenge to meet the demand of the public by offering efficient and flexible services.

 The Legal Department’s role is to offer professional legal services to the Belize Port Authority with our main focus on safety and security.
 The department’s functions are to provide legal advice to the Authority, prosecute violators, prepare maritime cases, review & update legislation and prepare reports based on maritime inquires.

 The International Maritime Organisation Convention Act, 2008, Belize Statutory Instrument No. 17 of 2008 makes provisions to list the various Conventions/Protocols and date of Accession by Belize.
 The International Maritime Organization is the umbrella organization with responsibility for those listed Conventions.